mcphail/speccydev/README.md

 If you have installed the Dev Containers extension correctly, a popup will offer to reload the project within a devcontainer.
 Go ahead and allow this.
 The first time you use this devcontainer, it may take a few minutes to download and start.
 It should open more quickly on subsequent use.

 Open the bottom bar in vscode to expose the terminal or select "Terminal -> New Terminal" from the menu bar.
 Try running some Linux commands like `ls -lh` or `date`.
 Build the example project by running `make` from the terminal or the VSCode extension.
 Experiment with editing some of the source files and running `make` again.
 Experiment with some of the assemblers, compilers and other tools mentioned above.
+The `Makefile` contains example usage of tools like sjasmplus, zmakebas, Boriel's BASIC and the FUSE utilities.

 When you are ready to start your own project, run `make start_new_project` to wipe out the example code and start afresh.